zoctarine/vibes/draft-editor/README.md

 > [!NOTE]
 > Part of the [vibes](https://github.com/vibes) playground.
 >
-> *"Vibes" are a quick experiments, mostly built by AI with prompt guidance.
+> *"Vibes" are quick experiments, mostly built by AI with prompt guidance.
 Expect rough edges – it's not production-ready, likely buggy, and definitely not example code, but it works..somehow.
 Think of it as a snapshot from my AI coding playground.*

 ## The Idea
 What if... i can make a simple editor with code-mirror for my writing needs